cucumber/docs/content/community/contributing-to-documentation.md

 You can hop into the [Cucumber Slack](https://cucumber.io/support#slack) channel `#docs` to discuss or ask questions.

 # What to contribute
-A great way to start contributing is to answer a question on [Slack](https://cucumber.io/support#slack) or the [mailing list](https://groups.google.com/group/cukes).
+A great way to start contributing is to answer a question on the [Cucumber Slack](https://cucumber.io/support#slack) or the [mailing list](https://groups.google.com/group/cukes).
 You can add the answer to a question to the docs, if it is currently missing.

 You can also add the question to the [FAQ page](https://docs.cucumber.io/community/faq/), with a link to the relevant part of the documentation.